Rolf Mützelburg

 U-10 10 Jun 1940 29 Nov 1940 No war patrols

-After two years on minesweepers, Oblt. z.
-S. Rolf Mützelburg joined the U-boat arm in October 1939.
-He spent five months on a school boat, but received his first combat experience on Schepke's U-100.
+Oblt.
+Rolf Mützelburg joined the U-boat arm in October 1939, following two years service on minesweepers.
+After five months on a school boat, he received his first experience of active service on Schepke's U-100.
 He commissioned U-203 in February 1941.
-On his patrols in the Atlantic and off the US east coast, as well as in the Caribbean Sea, he sank more than 20 ships.
+On patrols in the Atlantic, off the US east coast, and the Caribbean, he sank 19 ships and damaged three others (Rohwer, 1998).

 Muetzelburg

-Kapitänleutnant Mützelburg on board with his chief engineer (LI)
+Kapitänleutnant Mützelburg onboard U203 with his chief engineer (LI)

 Kptlt.
-Rolf Mützelburg died on 11 September, 1942 in a freak accident.
+Rolf Mützelburg died on 11 September 1942 in a freak accident.
 Taking the opportunity to go swimming in the Atlantic southwest of the Azores, he dived from the conning tower and struck the deck with his head and shoulder when the boat lurched suddenly in the swell *.
-The doctor from the Milk Cow U-462 arrived the next day, but too late, and Rolf Mützelburg was buried at sea on 12 September, 1942 in position 36.14N, 31.21W.
+The doctor of the milch cow U-462 arrived the next day, but too late, and Rolf Mützelburg was buried at sea on 12 September 1942 in position 36.14N, 31.21W.

-On 15 September, 1942 the daily Wehrmachtsbericht announced :
+On 15 September 1942 the daily Wehrmachtsbericht (Armed Forces Bulletin) announced :

 Kapitänleutnant Rolf Mützelburg, Kommandant eines Unterseebootes, Träger des Eichenlaubes zum Ritterkreuz des Eisernen Kreuzes, ließ auf der Fahrt gegen den Feind sein Leben.
 In ihm verliert die Unterseebootwaffe einen hervorragender Kommandanten und erfolgreichen Kämpfer.
 Das Boot setzt unter dem Kommando des ältesten Wachoffiziers die Unternehmung fort.

-* Teddy Suhren in his biography states that Mützelburg hit the saddle tanks and not the deck though.
+* Teddy Suhren in his biography states that Mützelburg struck the saddle tanks, not the deck.

 Patrol info for Rolf Mützelburg